Buncrana: Tourism

 Buncrana has a relatively strong tourism industry, and it is one of the most popular holiday destinations in the northwest of Ireland.
 This is possibly due to its close proximity to Derry, and also for its wide range of retail stores.
 It also has well-developed tourist facilities, and it serves as the main town on the Inishowen peninsula, which also helps with sustaining the tourism industry in the town.

 Lisfannon beach, a Blue Flag beach, sits on the shores of Lough Swilly just south of the town, and is an important recreational beach that is popular with locals and day-trippers from Derry.

 Sport

 Buncrana is home to many sports clubs, including clubs for soccer, Gaelic football and hurling, athletics and watersports.
 Football clubs based around Buncrana include Buncrana Hearts F.C., Cockhill Celtic F.C. and Illies Celtic.
 Buncrana Hearts and Illies Celtic play in the Inishowen Football League and Cockhill Celtic play in the Ulster Senior League.
-Derry City F.C. currently play at Maginn Park, Buncrana.

-Gaelic Football is also a popular sport in Buncrana, and the club caters for teams from Under-8 level right up to Senior level.
+Gaelic Football is also a popular sport in Buncrana, and Buncrana GAA caters for teams from Under-8 level right up to Senior level.
 They play their home games at the Scarvey, the team is very successful underage, winning at least two Inishowen titles the last few seasons and winning four county championships since 2000, reaching under-14 final for the past two seasons as well as the under 15s last season.

 Buncrana Golf Club has the oldest 9-hole links course in Ireland.